 - Though Ctrl+Alt+Del was never lacking in detractors, it was probably the second biggest gaming webcomic of its heyday (next to, of course, Penny Arcade).
-Sometime around 2008, though, the infamousmiscarriage arc, the utter failure of the Animated Adaptation, and the antics of writer Tim Buckley caused the comic's fanbase to collapse.
+Sometime around 2008, though, the infamous miscarriage arc, the utter failure of the Animated Adaptation, and the antics of writer Tim Buckley caused the comic's fanbase to collapse.
 The comic still survives in a heavily-rebooted form, but it now struggles to maintain readers, and the only time it comes up in most discussion is when taking the piss out of it.
 Plenty of people aren't even aware it still exists.

-Megatokyo may be the webcomic world's counterpart to Inuyasha mentioned on the anime and manga page.
+- Megatokyo may be the webcomic world's counterpart to InuYasha (mentioned on the anime and manga page).
 It was the premier webcomic in its golden age.
-It was one of the first webcomics to be adapted into a graphic novel format.
+It was one of the first webcomics to be adapted into a graphic novel format, and said graphic novels were bestsellers.
 It used to draw bigger crowds than Penny Arcade at cons.
-The forums were one of the largest English language internet hangouts outside of Usenet at the time.
-If you read webcomics in the early 2000s, chances are you either read it, know about it, or read a webcomic whose author was inspired by it — that's how big it was.
+The forums were one of the largest English-language internet hangouts outside of Usenet in the pre-social media era.
+If you read webcomics in the early 2000s, chances are you either read it, knew about it, or read a webcomic whose author was inspired by it — that's how big it was.